blahblahblah589/portfolio-project-5/README.md

 - The model output is a probability rating of each image belonging to each label (species).

 ## Model Description
-- The Convolutional Neural Network (CNN) will be made up of [NUMBER] layers:
+- The Convolutional Neural Network (CNN) will be made up of 14 layers:
-- Layer one: [NUMBER] convolution layers.
-- Layer two: [NUMBER] pooling layers.
+- Five pairs of convolutional and pooling layers.
 - A single flatten layer.
-- A dense layer with a dropout layer that will drop [PERCENTAGE] of the nodes, to prevent overfitting.
+- A dense layer followed by a dropout layer that will drop 30% of the nodes, to prevent overfitting.
 - The output layer, which uses the softmax activation function, will output a probability for each image to belong to each class.
-- Finally a compling layer, using the loss function categorical crossentropy, as is common with multiclass classification, the adam optimizer, and the accuracy metric.
+- The model is then complied, using the loss function categorical crossentropy, as is common with multiclass classification, the adam optimizer, and the accuracy metric.

 ## Model Development
 - The model went through several iterations before it met the performance criteria.